Read Before You Book a Massage in Los Angeles: How to Make Sure Your Therapist Is Legally Certified in California

 Go to: https://www.camtc.org/

-Click Verify Certification Icon
+Click the Verify Certification Icon

 Enter the therapist’s: